nginx/unit-docs/source/howto/pyramid.rst

           "applications": {
               "pyramid": {
-                  "type": ":nxt_term:`python 3.x <Must match language module version and virtual environment version>`", "path": "/path/to/app/",
+                  "type": ":nxt_hint:`python 3.x <Must match language module version and virtual environment version>`", "path": "/path/to/app/",
                   "home": "/path/to/app/venv/",
                   "module": "wsgi",
-                  "callable": ":nxt_term:`app <Name of the callable in the module to run>`" }
+                  "callable": ":nxt_hint:`app <Name of the callable in the module to run>`" }
           }
       }